Xinxiang: Population

 By the end of 2022, the city's permanent population was 6.166 million, including 3.639 million urban residents and 2.527 million rural residents; The urbanization rate of permanent residents was 59.01%, an increase of 0.62 percentage points over the end of the previous year.
 43,000 people were born, with a birth rate of 6.90 per thousand.
 46,000 people died, with a mortality rate of 7.40 per thousand.
 The natural decrease of population was 0.3 million, and the natural growth rate was -0.5%.

 According to the seventh National Census in 2020, as of 0:00 on November 1, 2020, the city's permanent population was 6,251,929.
 Among them, male population accounted for 50.23%; The female population is 49.77%.
 The sex ratio of the total population (100 females) was 100.91.

 The population aged 0–14 accounted for 23.17%; The population aged 15–59 accounted for 59.15%; 17.68% of the population was 60 years of age or older, of which 13.04% were 65 years of age or older.

 For every 100,000 population, 11,743 people had a university degree (college or above); The population with high school (including technical secondary school) education was 20163; 37,885 people with secondary education; The population with a primary education level is 20,994 (the above levels of education include graduates, associates and students of all types of schools).

 Surnames from Xinxiang are: Major (including Gong, Hong, Gong, Duan) Zuo, Ning, Yan, etc.

 Economy

 Frestech, a major home appliance company, was located in Xinxiang prior to its liquidation in 2018.
 One of the business units spun off in Frestech's dissolution, Xinfei Electric Group, continues to operate in Xinxiang.
 Xinfei Electric Group, now a wholly owned subsidiary of Aviation Industry Corporation of China, produces refrigerated trucks, military vehicles, RVs, modular building structures, precision equipment, refrigerators, air conditioners, and environmental control equipment.

 Other important enterprises located in Xinxiang include Golden Dragon Copper Group, Bailu Chemical Fibre, Henan Kelong Group, and AVIC XINHANG Industry Corporation.

 Agriculture and textiles

 Textiles and processed food are also major products of Xinxiang.
 As an old textiles base, the cotton industry is very developed in Xinxiang.

+Cuisine

+Braised mutton: Made with various seasonings and prepared by braising, it can be said to be the most representative dish of Xinxiang.

+Niu Zhongxi Baked Flatbread: With its unique qualities of being "flaky and layered, fragrant but not greasy, and able to be stored for a long time without spoiling," it has conquered the taste buds of countless diners.